Smart Optimistic Rollups#

 1. preimage requests: The rollup can request arbitrary data of at most 4kBytes, provided that it knows its (blake2b) hash.
 The request is fulfilled by the rollup node, see Populating the reveal channel.

-2. metadata requests The rollup can request information from the protocol, namely the address and the origination level of the rollup node itself.
+2. metadata requests The rollup can request information from the protocol, namely the address and the origination level of the rollup itself.
 The rollup node retrieves this information through RPCs to answer the rollup.

 Information passing through the reveal data channel does not have to be considered by the Layer 1: for this reason, the volume of information is not limited by the bandwidth of the Layer 1.
 Thus, the reveal data channel can be used to upload large volumes of data to the rollup.

-A smart rollup is characterized by: - the kind of Proof-generating Virtual Machine (PVM), - the kernel written in a language that the PVM can interpret, - the Michelson type of the entrypoint used by Layer 1 smart contracts to send internal messages to it, and - an optional list of addresses used as a white-list of allowed stakers (see Private rollups).
+A smart rollup is characterized by: - the kind of Proof-generating Virtual Machine (PVM), - the kernel written in a language that the PVM can interpret, - the Michelson type of the entrypoint used by Layer 1 smart contracts to send internal messages to it, and - an optional list of addresses used as a white-list of allowed committers (see Private rollups).

 All these characteristics are provided when originating a new smart rollup.